 VA Announces Changes to Benefits Regulation

 Since January 2015 when the VA proposed amendments to its regulations concerning the requirements to qualify for the Improved Pension (commonly referred to as Aid & Attendance) we have been waiting for the shoe to drop.
 September 18, 2018, the shoe finally dropped.
-The new rules will go into effect OCTOBER 18th.
+The new rules went into effect OCTOBER 18, 2018.

 What Are The New Rules?